 Early detection is key and it is important for pets, particular senior pets (7 years and older) that are prone to kidney issues, to have regular blood tests and urine tests.
 These tests will enable us to monitor kidney function, identify changes early, and maintain your pet’s health.

 If you have noticed a change in your pet's thirst- please book an appointment with us!
 Call us or alternatively you can book online.

-As part of our June Seniors Month, along with a free Senior Health Check (over $65 value) we are also offering 10% off Wellness Profile blood tests, which tests kidney and thyroid function specifically.
+As part of our June Seniors Month, we are offering FREE Senior Health Checks (over $65 value).
 Click here for more information!

 We are your partner in petcare.

-Serving the pet community of the Lane Cove Council.
-The purrfect location for pet parents living in Lane Cove, Artarmon, St Leonards, Willoughby, Riverview, Chatswood and surrounding areas!
+Serving the pet community of the City of Greater Geelong.
+The purrfect location for pet parents living in Bell Park, Geelong, North Geelong, Post Hill, Newcombe, Lara, Highton and surrounding areas!